Cambridge cycle map

 - Information on cycling in particular streets (e.g. Trinity Street)

-- There is also a series of maps covering particular areas on the City Council's website.
-These are intended as a planning aid to try to protect routes from future develpment proposals, and should be read in conjunction with their introductory text.
-Note that city centre routes are out of date as the central cycle ban is no longer in force.
+- There is also a document with a map, dating from 2007, on the City Council’s website, intended as a planning aid to try to protect routes from future develpment proposals, and should be read in conjunction with their introductory text.